Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Morning

 Find a place to park along Fall Street or in the lot behind Women’s Rights National Historical Park.
-The park includes the Visitor Center, Declaration Park, and Wesleyan Chapel.
-The Visitor Center has two floors of exhibits for you to explore.
+The park includes the visitor center, Declaration Park, and Wesleyan Chapel.
+The visitor center has two floors of exhibits to explore.
 In Declaration Park, you’ll find a waterwall inscribed with the Declaration of Sentiments, which states that “all men and women are created equal.”
-Tour Wesleyan Chapel, where the first Women’s Rights Convention was held.
-It is widely recognized as the start of the women’s rights movement.
+Tour Wesleyan Chapel, the site of the 1848 Seneca Falls Convention for women’s rights, an event widely recognized as the start of the women’s rights movement.
+Check out the Seneca Falls Heritage & Tourism Center before lunch.
+This three-story center offers a wealth of information about the history of Seneca Falls and the surrounding area.

 El Bajio Mexican Grill and Bar Seneca Falls